morteako/monoids-functional.christmas/monoids.md

 ```

 And for another example:
-Let us say that we have a list of (x,y) coordinates and want to find, the bottom
+Let us say that we have a list of x y coordinates and want to find, the bottom
-left and top right corner, i.e. (min x, min y) and (max x, max y)
+left and top right corner, i.e. (min x, min y) and (max x, max y).

 ```haskell